St Thérèse’s name in religion

 revealed in the mysteries of the Incarnation and Redemption.

-St Thérèse of the Child Jesus and the Holy Face, Patroness of all Missionaries and the Missions, Patroness of France and Doctor of the Church was born in Alençon on 2 January 1873 the last of nine children born to St Louis and St Zélie Martin.
-She was christened Marie-Françoise-Thérèse.
-Four of the children died before Thérèse was born - Joseph Louis, Joseph-Jean-Baptiste and Mélanie-Thérèse died in infancy and Hélène died when she was five.
+St Thérèse of the Child Jesus and the Holy Face, Patroness of all Missionaries and the Missions, Patroness of France and Doctor of the Church was born in Alençon on 2 January 1873 the last of the nine children born to St Louis and St Zélie Martin.
+She was christened Marie-Françoise-Thérèse in the Church, now the Basilica of Notre Dame in Alençon.
+Four of the Martin children died before Thérèse was born - Joseph Louis, Joseph-Jean-Baptiste and Mélanie-Thérèse died in infancy and Hélène died when she was five.
 Thérèse and three of her surviving sisters Marie, Pauline and Céline became Carmelite nuns in Lisieux in Normandy a geographical region in the north-west of France.
-Her fourth sister Léonie entered the Visitantine Convent in Caen also in Normandy.
+Her fourth sister Léonie entered the Visitation Convent in Caen also in Normandy.

 The Cause of the Beatification and Canonisation of her sister Léonie - the Servant of God Sr Françoise-Thérèse was announced by the Bishop of Bayeux and Lisieux on 2 July 2015.

 Thérèse aged three years